A second quantized approach to the Rabi problem: Final comments

 \section{Final comments}

 In the present work, a second quantization approach is developed for the Rabi Problem.
+In this setting, we explicitly show that a non-covariant theory with interaction can be directly quantized.
+In our development, the quantization is made without the rotating wave approximation, and therefore our results are not equivalent to the Jaynes-Cumming approach.
+We also show how Pauli spinorial field can be directly quantized in an important (although particular) setup.
+Moreover, in our work a ``complete field'' approach is developed, where both electromagnetic and matter sectors are quantized.
+The appearance of a negative energy sector for the spinorial field implies a specific identification between Schr\"{o}dinger's and Maxwell's theories.
+In the development reported here, it was possible to establish a connection between semiclassical and purely quantum physical quantities.

-In this setting, we explicitly show that a non-covariant theory can be directly quantized.
-Unlike the usual development for the electromagnetic field, the procedure presented here gives a simple and direct method to quantize the magnetic field, in a concrete and important scenario.
+Unlike the usual development for the electromagnetic field, the procedure presented here gives a simple and direct method to quantize the magnetic field, in a concrete scenario.
 We stress that, besides being simpler, the direct quantization of the electromagnetic field (instead of the usual quantization of the electromagnetic potential) can avoid problems.
 For instance, as already observed by Lamb \cite{Lamb52}, a perturbative treatment of a dipole transition based on the electromagnetic potential (and not on the electromagnetic field) can result in spurious terms and a significant distortion in the resonant curve of the system.

-One important point addressed is the fact that the classical quantities in the right side of the Heisenberg equation (\ref{emh}) should be associated to an inertial frame, when non-covariant theories are considered.
-Only then the semiclassical limit of the quantum theory furnishes the original classical model.
-Particularly for the Rabi problem, despite the quantization obtained in both Schr\"{o}dinger and Heisenberg pictures are unitarily equivalent (as expected), the procedure is only consistent if the rotating frame is associated to the Schr\"{o}dinger picture.